 - Blue: Similar to green, this colour offers calmness as well as trust.
 It’s one of the most favourite as a base for websites and is a great start to give your landing page attractive appeal.
 It’s professional while easing and friendly, but too much can create a feeling of coldness or hardship.

 - Purple: Mostly associated with royalty, this colour is also a sign of wealth and also a soothing agent.
 Use it as a base to show luxury and wealth, or if you have a primarily female target audience.
 Romance and mystery are also drawn from this colour, accounting for its use for health and beauty products.

 - Neutral colours: These include black, grey, brown, and tan – they’re the ones that can pretty much match with anything, perfect for background colours.
 Apply texture and grains carefully with these, as they’re boring on their own but can be used to create excitement and elicit thoughts of change; i.e., “they’ve taken something boring and transformed it into something of substance.
 Maybe their product will do the same.”

-Now, these are suggestions, and colours are extremely opinion based.
-They won’t mean the same to everyone, and how one person reacts will be the opposite of how the next dose.
-That being said, it’s information that’s vital for your consideration and will be effective in engaging your audiences.
-Keeping a fresh look will consistently draw repeated visits to your site as well; so ask yourself, how can I consistently use colours to my advantage?
+Now, these are suggestions, and colours are incredibly opinion-based.
+They won’t mean the same to everyone, and how one person reacts will be the opposite of the next dose.
+That being said, it’s information vital for your consideration and will effectively engage your audiences.
+Keeping a fresh look will consistently draw repeated visits to your site, so ask yourself, how can I always use colours to my advantage?